Beyond Oscars glitz, movie theaters face uncertain future

 Theaters are negotiating with landlords over back rent.
 A federal aid program was delayed due to technical problems.

 Plus, media companies are bringing movies to homes sooner.
-Executives say streaming is their priority, pouring billions into programming made to watch in living rooms as they compete with Netflix Inc.
+Executives say streaming is their priority, pouring billions into programming made to watch in living rooms as they compete with Netflix Inc (NFLX.O).

 Most at risk are theaters with one or two screens, Wedbush Securities' Pachter said.
 He said his best guess is between 5,000 and 10,000 screens could go permanently dark in coming years.